learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Fixed a bug related to record type names that weren't snake_case
 - Fixed an error related to using the bulk account module multiple times with the same prefix
 - Fixed a bug related to a missing sibling discount line item
+- Fixed the formatting of the availability page for various edge cases
+- Fixed various bugs with the module settings user interface
+- Fixed a bug where javascript was being displayed as text in the course catalog